-Short-term emissions of GHG associated with construction of the project are estimated at the highest to be 362 MTCO2e/year, which is below the PCAPCD's Bright Line Threshold of 10,000 MTCO2e/year threshold.
+Short-term emissions of GHG associated with construction of the project are estimated at the highest to be 1,315 MTCO2e/year, which is below the PCAPCD's Bright Line Threshold of 10,000 MTCO2e/year threshold.
 Construction GHG emissions are a one-time release and are, therefore, not typically expected to generate a significant contribution to global climate change.
 Due to the size of the proposed project, the project's estimated construction-related GHG contribution to global climate change would be considered negligible on the overall global emissions scale.

 The long-term operational GHG emissions estimate for the development project incorporates the project's potential area source and vehicle emissions, emissions associated with utility and water usage, and the generation of wastewater and solid waste.
-The annual GHG emissions associated with the project would be 2,426 MTCO2e/year which would be in excess of the 1,100 MTCO2e significance threshold.
+The annual GHG emissions associated with the project would be 3,443 MTCO2e/year, which would be in excess of the 1,100 MTCO2e significance threshold.
 However, the project's operational GHG emissions would be below the PCACPD's Bright Line Threshold of 10,000 MTCO2e/yr.

-As presented in the table above, the PCAPCD efficiency thresholds are broken down into residential or non-residential project types, and further broken down into urban or rural settings.
+The PCAPCD efficiency thresholds are broken down into residential or non-residential project types, and further broken down into urban or rural settings.
 Accordingly, the proposed project's operational GHG emissions per capita are compared to the efficiency threshold for an urban residential project type of 4.5 MTCO2e/yr/capita.
-Based on an estimated population for the project, the operational GHG emissions per capita are estimated to be 3.5 MTCO2e/yr/capita, which is below the applicable efficiency threshold.
+Based on an estimated population for the project (Northern Parcel: 103 units x 2.6 persons per household = 267 residents, 655.23 MTCO2e/yr / 267 residents = 2.45 MTCO2e/yr/capita; Southern Parcel: 268 units x 2.6 persons per household = 696 residents, 2788.06 MTCO2e/yr / 696 residents = 4.00 MTCO2e/yr/capita), the operational GHG emissions per capita are estimated to be 2.45 MTCO2e/yr/capita for the northern parcel, and 4.00 MTCO2e/yr/capita for the southern parcel which are below the applicable efficiency threshold of 4.5 MTCO2e/yr/capita.
+Collectively, the northern and southern parcel would generate 3443.29 MTCO2e/yr / 963 residents = 3.57 MTCO2e/yr/capita, which is also below the applicable efficiency threshold of 4.5 MTCO2e/yr/capita.